 It was a great shame and I wish now that I’d tried that much harder.

-I later rewrote the story making David a mild-mannered accountant and retitled it Getting Away With Murder (which was a play title I was amazed to discover had never been used before, but then coincidentally at the same time Stephen Sondheim chose to use it for a Broadway play).
+I later rewrote the story making David a mild-mannered accountant and retitled it Getting Away With Murder (which was a title I was amazed to discover had never been used before, but then coincidentally at the same time Stephen Sondheim chose to use it for a Broadway play).
 That version had a run at The Pentameters Theatre in Hampstead in a production directed by Stephen Warden.

-In 2010 I flew to Massachusetts to see the US premiere performed by the excellent Rogue Theater Company under the sharp directorial eye of John Beausoleil and couldn’t help thinking, just for a second, what it would have been like if it had had a couple of gleaming sarcophaguses on stage?
+A few years ago I flew to Massachusetts to see the US premiere performed by the excellent Rogue Theater Company under the sharp directorial eye of John Beausoleil and couldn’t help thinking, just for a second, what it would have been like if it had had a couple of gleaming sarcophaguses on stage?